-The protein content of the Rottweilers dog food is one of the most important factors of the diet.
-The main ingredients should be meat based with limited artificial flavors, preservatives and by-products that act as fillers.
+The protein content of Rottweilers dog food is one of the most important factors of the diet.
+The main ingredients should be meat-based with limited artificial flavors, preservatives, and by-products that act as fillers.

-Due to the size of the Rottweiler, they do suffer joint related issues such as osteochondritis dissecans, hip and elbow dysplasisa.
+Due to the size of the Rottweiler, they do suffer joint-related issues such as osteochondritis dissecans, hip, and elbow dysplasia.
 These problems can be made worse when the dog is overeating and carrying extra weight.

-Bloating is an issue for large breeds but large kibble sizes found with some brands really does help with preventing them demolishing their food in seconds.
-Below is a list of the best dog food for Rottweilers that are have high calories and protein content.
+Bloating is an issue for large breeds but large kibble sizes found with some brands really do help with preventing them from demolishing their food in seconds.
+Below is a list of the best dog food for Rottweilers that have high calories and protein content.

 Royal Canin Rottweiler Dry Dog Food